StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

 * **Administrator** - has full access to all views and has all permissions, except for platform management.
 * **Platform Administrator** - has platform management permissions and access to all views.
 * **Power User** - typically granted to a user that needs to configure StackState for a team\(s\), but won't manage the entire StackState installation.
+* **Kubernetes Troubleshooter** - has all permissions required to use StackState for troubleshooting, including the ability to enable/disable monitors, create custom views and use the Cli.
 * **Guest** - has read-only access to StackState.

 The permissions assigned to each predefined StackState role can be found below.
 For details of the different permissions and how to manage them using the `stac` CLI, see [RBAC permissions](/setup/security/rbac/rbac_permissions.md)